Visas for Cyprus

 They are a qualified and registered nurse or medical professional

-Are an athlete, coach or painter of religious icons
+They are an athlete, coach or painter of religious icons

 Even non-EU citizens who are married to a Cypriot national must apply for a working residence permit if they want to work, which makes getting into Cyprus on a long-term basis quite challenging for many expats.